 Will my petition probably be rejected under section 221(g)?

+The probability of your application being completely rejected based solely on section 221(g) are not very high.
+Keep in mind that this is a temporary rejection.
 On average most petitions that receive a temporary refusal are approved once the U.S. receives the additional documents.

 Can I expedite the process with premium processing?

 No, there is no way to speed up the processing time for a 221g refusal.
+All applications have undergone the same administrative processing regardless of the region of origin, visa category, or date of application.

 Should I retain a lawyer if I get a 221g refusal?